-Once the APCO has determined the tentative award amount for selected projects, the CAP Program Administrator will contact all applicants, in writing by mail or email within 14 days, to let applicants know whether their project(s) was selected for funding or not.
+Once the APCO has determined the tentative award amount for selected projects, the CAP Program Administrator will contact all applicants, in writing by mail or email within 14 days, to let applicants know whether their project(s) was selected for funding.

-E. Project Selection (Refer to Moyer PPM Section VII)
+E. Verification of Destruction (Refer to Moyer PPM Section XII(3), XIV)